Confederal Navy¶

 - Submarines assigned to the southern theatre

-- Naval aviation assigned to southern operations
+- Naval aviation assigned to southern operations including the carrier embarked air wing

 The Shalmeen Fleet's principal missions are defence of the Shalmeen Sea, power projection through the Volnian Sea and the Aegiran Strait, and amphibious operations against regional adversaries.